SoHiEarth/vibrant/README.md

 ## Optimization

-Vibrant is optimized through and through, with the following notable optimization tricks used
+Vibrant is optimized through and through, with the following notable optimization tricks used:

 |                          Name                           | Perf.
 Before | Perf.
 After |
 |---------------------------------------------------------|--------------|-------------|